sprdgx/spas/README.md

 ## Introduction

-The `spas` library offers a range of functionalities, including:
+The `SPRDS` library offers a range of functionalities, including:

 - **TLS Certificate and Key Generation**: Create and manage TLS certificates and private keys.
 - **JWT Generation and Validation**: Securely generate and validate JSON Web Tokens.